Let's check out the details, shall we?

 ☆.•°☆ GIVEAWAY! ☆°•.☆

-Get a chance to win a free Kindle copy by commenting below on this post!
-Lance and James are only giving out one Kindle copy, as well as two optional PDF e-book copies for anyone interested, and the giveaway runs for a week.
+Get a chance to win a free ebook copy by entering below on the Rafflecopter giveaway!
+David is only giving out ten copies, and the giveaway runs for a week.
 Get your entries in as soon as possible!
-You don't want to miss this chance.
+You don't want to miss this chance. ;)

 Go ahead and enter the contest below.
-Thanks so much for visiting us! :)
+Thanks so much for visiting us, and good luck! :)

-Happy reading, everyone!
-And don't forget to enter the giveaway for this awesome international thriller novel!
+Don't forget to enter the giveaway for this psychological thriller novel!

-Thanks for the great Kindle donation of THE NINTH ORPHAN, Lance and James! :)
+Thanks for the great ebook donation of THE REDEMPTION, David! :)